Cross Country Skiing

 Bear Butte has two trails: The Summit Trail and the Lake Trail.
 Both are relatively short.

 If you need detailed information, a good idea if you plan to set off cross-country in winter, the South Dakota State Park Trail Atlas is an excellent reference.
 It features nearly 300 miles of trails in state parks, recreation and nature areas throughout the state.
-The atlas, which is packed full of detailed trail information for bicyclists, backpackers and day-hikers, horseback riders, cross-country skiers and snowshoe hikers, can be purchased for $10 from the South Dakota Game, Fish and Parks Department.
+The atlas, which is packed full of detailed trail information for bicyclists, backpackers and day-hikers, horseback riders, cross-country skiers and snowshoe hikers, can be purchased from the South Dakota Game, Fish and Parks Department.

 |BACK||HOME||SAMPLE TRIPS||KID THINGS||FREE STUFF|